Bromobenzene

-Bromobenzene is an aryl halide, C6H5Br.
+Bromobenzene is an aryl bromide and the simplest of the bromobenzenes, consisting of a benzene ring substituted with one bromine atom.
+Its chemical formula is C6H5Br.
 It is a colourless liquid although older samples can appear yellow.
 It is a reagent in organic synthesis.

 Synthesis and reactions

 Bromobenzene is prepared by the action of bromine on benzene in the presence of Lewis acid catalysts such as aluminium chloride or ferric bromide.

 Bromobenzene is used to introduce a phenyl group into other compounds.
 One method involves its conversion to the Grignard reagent, phenylmagnesium bromide.
 This reagent can be used, e.g. in the reaction with carbon dioxide to prepare benzoic acid.
 Other methods involve palladium-catalyzed coupling reactions, such as the Suzuki reaction.
 Bromobenzene is used as a precursor in the manufacture of phencyclidine.

 Toxicity

 Animal tests indicate low toxicity.
 Little is known about chronic effects.

-For liver toxicity, the 3,4-epoxide are proposed intermediates.
+For liver toxicity, the 3,4-epoxide is a proposed intermediate.